X

 • Chasen (Bamboo tea whisk)

-These three tools are very basic you ever need to start your preparation of matcha.
-We’ve listed the other tools that you don’t really need to prepare at this moment, but they are pretty useful if you can prepare.
+These three tools are fundamental to your preparation for matcha.
+We’ve listed the other tools you don’t need to prepare now, but they would be pretty helpful if you could prepare them.
 The tea preparation tools are considered to be some art as well.
-You can enjoy collecting them and using them for different types of gatherings and seasons.
+You can enjoy collecting and using them for different gatherings and seasons.

 Chawan (Matcha tea bowl)